CallanFisher/PLGroupProject/talk.md

 - Executed at compile time

--Only contain a single expression
+- Only contain a single expression

 ------------------